-If Egypt isn’t on your must-see list then you, my friend, are insane.
-Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places.
+If Egypt isn’t on your must-see list then you, my friend, are crazy.
+Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places (take a peek at my quick video below showing the highlights of my 2 weeks in Egypt itinerary and you’ll quickly understand why).

 But, now that I have been, I can’t help but think it was a good thing.
 Our original Egypt vacation was supposed to be a guided tour, which sounded great but was expensive and limiting.
 Our actual vacation we planned by ourselves, did what we wanted, and it didn’t cost us a fortune.
 Oh, and both of us felt welcome and safe in the country the whole time.

-Sounds like a good plan?
-I think so too, which is why I’m going to break down how to plan an epic 2 week Egypt vacation on your own, so you too can experience the magic of one of my favourite countries.
+Sound like a good plan?
+I think so too, which is why I’m going to break down how to plan an epic 2 week Egypt itinerary on your own, so you too can experience the magic of one of my favourite countries.

 Egypt is a year round destination, but unless you absolutely love the heat you probably don’t want to go between May and September as the temperatures rise up over 40 degrees Celsius.
 December to April is high season, with Christmas and Easter being some of the busiest times.
 We went in November which wasn’t yet high season but had cooler (around 25 degrees C) temperatures.
 That being said, it still got really hot mid-day, so plan to explore or book your tours during the morning before the mid-day heat.